will Here are 3 enjoyable ways to introduce homeschool high schoolers to Philosophy and why you should.

 We heard from so many teens that they liked History and Philosophy of the Western World so much that they wanted more, which leads us to:

-The lessons are presented in a no-preparation-needed format with voice-over PowerPoints.
+- Dr. Culley presents the lessons in a no-preparation-needed format with voice-over PowerPoints.
 Just sit, watch and discuss!
 Teens who complete this course have told us they feel more ready to explain why they believe.

-These introductory philosophy courses are enjoyable and help your homeschool high schoolers be better prepared to be the thinkers of the future.
+Your homeschool high schoolers will be better prepared to be the thinkers of the future as they study these introductory philosophy courses.
 Download a course for your teens.